Risdon Vale

 Population growth drivers in Risdon Vale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 growth estimates by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with 2021 as the base year.
-Future population projections indicate a median increase to 2041, with Risdon Vale expected to grow by 354 persons, reflecting a total increase of 10.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, a population increase just below the median of Australian statistical areas is expected, with the suburb projected to grow by 324 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.3% in total over the 16 years.

 Frequently Asked Questions - Population